-R and had never been so excited to viole a.

-It was one thing to look around casually; it was another

-to find a secret code from to scour the options, hoping to find a secret code from Erica, something she meant for him to find, something that might appeal to both of them on a different level.
+R and had never been so excited to visit a website before.
+It was one thing to look around casually; it was another to scour the options, hoping to find a secret code from Erica, something she meant for him to find, something that might appeal to both of them on a different level.